pitt-cdm/2019spring/plans/lesson-03.md

 As I explained in the syllabus, your first project is to **arrange layers of sound to convey a sense of place and story.** In assigning this, I have two main goals for you: (1) to learn how to capture sound and edit it using digital tools, and (2) to explore the affordances of sound as a medium, with particular attention to its ability to communicate *immersive environment* and *narrative pacing and change*.

 <div class="alert alert-success">
-To read the full assignment – and make a copy for yourself – go to **[https://classroom.github.com/a/9O5NEFUj](https://classroom.github.com/a/9O5NEFUj)**.
+To read the full assignment – and make a copy for yourself – go to <strong><a href=https://classroom.github.com/a/9O5NEFUj">https://classroom.github.com/a/9O5NEFUj</strong>.
 </div>

 Let's read through this together.